 Humans have an uncanny and incredible capacity to attribute meaning to pretty much anything and teach that meaning to others.
-This ability to create a language from ordinary items and symbols allowed the Victorians from the upper stratas of society, who were taught expressing certain things by word improper, to make grand, intense declarations of love, hate, friendship or indifference via bouquets of flowers and herbs.
+This ability to create a language from everyday items and symbols allowed the Victorians from the upper strata of society, who were taught expressing certain things by word improper, to make grand, intense declarations of love, hate, friendship or indifference via bouquets of flowers and herbs.

 It was not proper, nor polite, to declare social war on another in speech.
 But it was perfectly acceptable to do so via a bouquet of Tansies.
 Could one tell the handsome gentleman one met at that dance they thought he was hot stuff and extremely eligible?
 Absolutely not!
 What kind of Victorian lady would stoop to such crass levels?
 No, the proper way to do so would be with a nosegay, perhaps with a big lavender or lilac rose in the middle, surrounded by pretty daisies and a few sprigs of myrtle.
 Depending on the dictionary the sender or receiver were using, they would discern a message of falling in love at first sight, innocent devotion and interest in marriage.
 That is, depending on how the nosegay was tied and then delivered… No-one said Floriography, the art of language via flowers, was simple to discern.